YunusAkbalik/evals/README.md

 Do you have any examples of how to build an eval from start to finish?

 - Yes!
-These are in the `examples` folder.
+These are in the `docs` folder.
 We recommend that you also read through [build-eval.md](docs/build-eval.md) in order to gain a deeper understanding of what is happening in these examples.

 Do you have any examples of evals implemented in multiple different ways?